shredthaGNAR/stars/README.md

 * [ChanChunCheong/PeopleSearch](https://github.com/ChanChunCheong/PeopleSearch): DSO Summer Internship-People Search Aggregator web application which use data analytics and artificial intelligence libraries, to simultaneously search social media profiles from various platforms, processes, and then rank the search results based on name, location, keywords and image matching
 * [persepolisdm/persepolis](https://github.com/persepolisdm/persepolis): Persepolis Download Manager is a GUI for aria2.
 * [github/personal-website](https://github.com/github/personal-website): Code that'll help you kickstart a personal website that showcases your work as a software developer.
+* [nimit95/Personal-Website](https://github.com/nimit95/Personal-Website): My Personal Website in React, Material UI, React Spring.
+Contents can be modified via single JSON.
+* [umutxyp/Personal-Website](https://github.com/umutxyp/Personal-Website): It is a quality portfolio site with a beautiful and simple design that you can personalize for yourself.
 * [thlorenz/phe](https://github.com/thlorenz/phe): Poker hand evaluator
 * [fabiospampinato/phoenix](https://github.com/fabiospampinato/phoenix): My Phoenix setup.
 Powerful, easy to customize, tuned for web development, adds a space switcher.
 * [kasper/phoenix](https://github.com/kasper/phoenix): A lightweight macOS window and app manager scriptable with JavaScript